How to Use MIDI ...

 • Setting up the Ports and Devices

-• Various options for getting music into he system
+• Various options for getting your music into the DAW

-• Using the Pennyland Music Studio set up to make music
+• Using the Pennyland Music Studio to make music

-• How do we go about making our recordings
+• How do we go about making recordings?

-• Mixing and using various external effects in the studio
+• Mixing and using various effects in the studio

 • Producing a Master Mix on a DAT, CD or PC

-• At last – you have produced your own CD using MIDI!
+• At last – you can now produce your own CD!

 | Home Page | Guitar / Base Tuition | A Recording Studio | How to use MIDI | Musical Arrangements | A 3-piece Band | More Info on Pennyland Music | Contact Details | How to Find Us |